-Before filling out this form, please read carefully and comply with Policy and Procedure 309-16, "Employee Grievances."
-Copies of grievance forms are available from the HR Operations Division of the Department of Human Resources Management.
+Before filling out this form, please read the Employee Grievances Policy and Procedure (309-16).
+Copies of grievance forms are available from the Department of Human Resources Management (DHRM).
 All employees will be afforded fair, equitable and expeditious review of their grievance without fear of any form of punishment, retaliation or discrimination for such action.
 No retaliation against an employee who has filed a grievance will be tolerated.
-Report all issues or concerns regarding acts of retaliation to the Department of Human Resources Management, HR Operations Division at 404-613-0902 or 404-613-0916.
+Report all issues or concerns regarding acts of retaliation to the DHRM at (404) 613-6700.
 While a grievance is in process, the grievant is expected to continue to work without interruption in the performance of duties.
-The employee shall be limited to either a recognized Fulton County Union representative or a member of the State Bar of Georgia.